+Here you get to know Kathmandu’s historic districts and temples.
 The ancient centre of Kathmandu has several important temples and also the old royal palace where kings used to be crowned.
 Durbar simply means palace, and the palace squares in Kathmandu, Patan og Bakhtapur are all World Heritage Sites.
-We will be visiting the last two in the next articles, and will concentrate on Kathmandu here.
+We will be visiting the last two in the next articles, and concentrate on Kathmandu here.

 The Royal Palace